NavalKishor85/rock-paper-scissors-game/README.md

 # Rock Paper Scissors Game

 Welcome to the Rock Paper Scissors Game!
-This is a simple command-line game built with Python where you can play the classic game of Rock, Paper, Scissors against the computer.
+This is a simple command-line game built with Python, where you can play the classic game of Rock, Paper, Scissors against the computer.

 ## Project Overview

-This project is designed to help beginners learn Python programming by building a fun and interactive game.
+This project is designed to help beginners learn Python programming by building an interactive nad fun game.
 The computer randomly selects Rock, Paper, or Scissors, and you try to beat it by making your own choice.
 The game keeps track of your wins and winning streaks, and you can exit the game at any time.

 ## Features